 What is Maltego?

 Maltego is a cross-platform application for performing link analysis.
 Discover relationships between entities and build a visual representation of different data with a graph based layout.

 transform is a process that pulls new data related to the entity, automatically extending the graph.

-Maltego is commonly used for reconnaissance in penetration testing engagements and open source intelligence analysis.
+Maltego is commonly used for reconnaissance in penetration testing engagements and open source intelligence analysis (OSINT).
 It is possible to understand the relationship between infrastructure, services, and even users when mapping an organisations attack surface.

 Using a Local Maltego Transform